The Meaning of the Eigenvalue Equation in Quantum Mechanics

 $$ \begin{align*} && A\mathbf{x} &= \lambda \mathbf{x} \\ \implies && A\mathbf{x}-\lambda \mathbf{x} &=0 \\ \implies && (A-\lambda I)\mathbf{x} &=0 \end{align*} $$

-Assuming the inverse of matrix $(A-\lambda I)$ exists.
-Multiplying both sides by the inverse matrix,
+Here, let us assume that the inverse of the matrix $(A-\lambda I)$ exists.
+Multiplying both sides by the inverse matrix, we obtain the following.

 $$ \mathbf{x}=(A-\lambda I)^{-1} \cdot 0 = 0 $$

-Thus, $\mathbf{x} = 0$.
-However, such solutions are meaningless, so let’s focus on finding $\mathbf{x}$ instead of $0$.
+However, the solution $\mathbf{x} = 0$ is meaningless, so let us focus on finding a nonzero $\mathbf{x}$.
 To do so, the inverse of $(A-\lambda I)$ must not exist.
-The condition for the non-existence of the inverse of any matrix is when the determinant is $0$.
-Thus, the condition for finding $\mathbf{x}$ instead of $0$ is as follows.
+The condition for an arbitrary matrix not to have an inverse is that its determinant is $0$.
+Therefore, the condition for finding a nonzero $\mathbf{x}$ is as follows.

 $$ |A-\lambda I |=0 $$

-This equation is called the characteristic equation, and its solutions are the eigenvalues.
+At this point, the above equation is called the characteristic equation, and the solutions of this characteristic equation are precisely the eigenvalues.

 $$ \begin{pmatrix} 6 & 2 \\ 2 & 3 \end{pmatrix}-\lambda I = \begin{pmatrix} 6 -\lambda& 2 \\ 2 & 3-\lambda \end{pmatrix} $$